 As transportation planner we are tasked to provide recommendations on the best ways to incorporate design, operational efficiency, and better management of our transportation network.
-In relationship to bicycle and pedestrian facilities, often time we don't have accurate (if any) data on where current facilities are located.
-To better consider and recommend the inclusion of future facilities within ALL type of road work, we need to know where logical connections may be located.
-We need to know where current missing links may be located in a downtown sidewalk network.
-We need to identify opportunities for connections of bicycle facilities; both locally and regionally.

-In 2014 the Cabinet partnered with the ADD agencies to begin the star of a more complete statewide bicycle and pedestrian GIS inventory database of all pedestrian and bicycling facilities/assets.
+In relationship to bicycle and pedestrian facilities, often time we do not have accurate (if any) data on where current facilities are located.
+To better consider and recommend the inclusion of future facilities within ALL type of road work, we need to know where logical connections may be located, we need to know where current missing links may be located in a downtown sidewalk network, and we need to identify opportunities for connections of bicycle facilities; both locally and regionally.
+In 2014 the Cabinet partnered with the ADD agencies to being the start of a more complete statewide bicycle and pedestrian GID inventory database of all pedestrian and bicycling facilities/assets.
 These facilities include anything that the bike/ped public uses for non-motorized transportation in the city or community such as sidewalks, bike lanes, bike paths, or separated multi-use paths.
 The main objective is to better serve the non-motorized transportation needs of our public.
-Our common goals of providing a safer, more efficient, environmentally sound, and fiscally responsible complete transportation system that helps deliver better economic opportunities and enhancing the quality of life in Kentuckians.

-The bike ped plans and information collected by the ADD is currently available on an interactive map at http://maps.kytc.ky.gov/photolog/?config=BikePedPlan.
+Our common goals of providing a safter, more efficient, environmentally sound, and fiscally responsible complete transportation system that helps deliver better economic opportunities and enhancing the quality of life for Kentuckians.
+The bike ped plans and information collected are by the ADD is currently available on an interactive map at https://maps.kytc.ky.gov/bikeandpedestrianfacilities/ 7.2 Map of Bike/Pedestrian Facilities